 How Pokopia's Storage System Currently Works

-Every player in Pokemon Pokopia starts with a limited carry capacity inside Ditto's bag, which can be expanded through purchases at the in-game PC shop.
-Items that don't fit in the bag get offloaded into craftable storage boxes, each of which can hold up to 20 items in stacks of 99.
-Players who need even more room can craft big storage boxes, which accommodate up to 60 items, also in stacks of 99.
+Every player starts with limited carry capacity inside Ditto's bag, expandable through the in-game PC shop.
+Items that don't fit go into craftable storage boxes holding up to 20 items in stacks of 99, or big storage boxes holding up to 60 items per stack of 99.

-Here's the thing: that system works fine in a smaller game.
-But Pokopia operates across much larger worlds than anything on an Animal Crossing: New Horizons island, and the crafting restriction makes it genuinely painful.
-You can only pull from a storage box during crafting if that box is physically near your workbench.
-If your materials are sitting in a box across the map, or in a different world entirely, you'll need to go retrieve them manually before you can build anything.
+The problem is location dependency.
+You can only access a storage box during crafting if it's physically near your workbench.
+Materials sitting in a box across the map, or in a different world entirely, require manual retrieval before you can build anything.

-The result is that many players end up cramming every storage box they own into a single building just to avoid constant backtracking, which defeats the purpose of having multiple worlds at all.
+This forces most players to cram every storage box they own into a single building to avoid constant backtracking, which completely undermines the point of having multiple worlds to explore and build in.

-The frustration has spilled onto Reddit, Twitter, and broader community spaces.
-One Reddit thread joking about 26 storage boxes not being enough drew responses from players who want a universal storage solution.
+The frustration is visible on Reddit and Twitter.
+One Reddit thread joking about 26 storage boxes not being enough sparked responses from players demanding a universal storage solution.
 "I want a new storage box that is universal and crosses worlds so I don't have to go back to other locations to grab materials.
 Let us build freely," one player wrote.

 Storage box near workbench

-The comparison to Animal Crossing: New Horizons is pointed.
-At launch, New Horizons had a similarly cumbersome crafting loop that required players to manually carry materials before sitting down at a workbench.
-Nintendo addressed this in the version 3.0 update, which allowed players to craft directly from items stored in their home storage without needing to pull everything out first.
-That single quality-of-life change eliminated a lot of the friction that had bothered fans for over a year.
+The Animal Crossing: New Horizons comparison is deliberate.
+At launch, New Horizons had a similarly annoying crafting loop that required players to manually carry materials before sitting at a workbench.
+Nintendo fixed this in the version 3.0 update, allowing players to craft directly from items stored in their home storage without pulling everything out first.
+That single change eliminated a friction point that had annoyed fans for over a year.

-Pokopia players want the same treatment, and given the game's larger scope, the argument is arguably even stronger here.
+Pokopia players want the same fix, and given the game's larger worlds and more complex crafting systems, the case for it is arguably stronger.

 Context: A Massive Launch With Room to Grow

-Pokemon Pokopia sold 2.2 million copies in under a week, making it one of the best-selling Nintendo Switch 2 games and Pokemon spin-offs of all time.
-That commercial momentum, combined with the critical reception the game has received, suggests The Pokemon Company has strong incentive to continue supporting it post-launch.
+Pokemon Pokopia sold 2.2 million copies in under a week, making it one of the best-selling Nintendo Switch 2 games and Pokemon spin-offs ever.
+That commercial success, combined with positive critical reception, gives The Pokemon Company a clear reason to keep supporting the game post-launch.

-What most players miss is that the storage issue isn't a dealbreaker, it's a friction point.
-The game's worlds are genuinely large and the crafting systems are deep.
-The key here is that a universal or cross-world storage option would remove one of the only consistent complaints from an otherwise well-received title.
-Whether that arrives in a future update remains to be seen, but the community feedback is loud and clear.
+The storage issue isn't a dealbreaker.
+It's a friction point.
+The worlds are large, the crafting systems are deep, and the game works.
+A universal or cross-world storage option would remove one of the only consistent complaints from an otherwise well-received title.
+The community feedback is clear and specific.
+Whether The Pokemon Company addresses it in a future update is now the question.

 Make sure to check out our articles about top games to play in 2026: